Dibyendu-13/ANONY_MENTAL_HEALTH_WEBSITE/backend/Readme.md

 **Pagination**: Add pagination for fetching posts, comments, and messages.

-File Uploads: Allow users to upload files or images in chat and posts.
+**File Uploads**: Allow users to upload files or images in chat and posts.

-Admin Dashboard: Manage posts, users, and reported content.
+**Admin Dashboard**: Manage posts, users, and reported content.

-Rate Limiting: Prevent abuse with rate-limiting middleware.
+**Rate Limiting**: Prevent abuse with rate-limiting middleware.